eugeneloza/decoherence/readme_contribution.md

 * Always use CAPITALS for compiler directives and CamelCase for `$DEFINE` values.
 E.g. `{$IFDEF DesktopVairable}...{$ELSE}...{$ENDIF}`

+* "inc", "dec", "true", "false" keywords are exception and are written in lowercase.

 * Use extended names for compiler directives.
 E.g. not `{$I somefile.inc}` but `{$INCLUDE somefile.inc}`.
 Otherwise add a comment on what the compiler directive does (exception is `{$R+}{$Q+}`).

 * Always use lowercase for single-letter variables like `i`, `j`, `k`.